Fair warning, this post is massive:

 • Japanese — intermediate; I did part of my university in Japan, passed the JLPT N1 (the highest level proficiency test), and have read dozens of books in Japanese.

-• Mandarin — low-intermediate; I have lived in Taiwan for 4.5 years, have used Mandarin daily since arriving, and I have read a few books in Mandarin.
+• Mandarin — intermediate; I have lived in Taiwan for 6 years, have used Mandarin daily since arriving, and have passed the TOCFL 5 (higher than HSK6).

 How hard is each language's...